Candela Lofts Installs Structural Thermal Breaks Meeting Passive House Standards

 Thermal breaks prevent thermal bridging that occurs where cantilevered structures such as balconies penetrate a building’s insulated envelope.
 Drawing heat through the envelope from heated interior concrete or structural steel, the thermal bridge dissipates that heat into the exterior environment.
 Adjacent interior surfaces chilled by the penetration can form condensation and support mold growth.

-Candela Lofts installed 350 linear ft (107 m) of two structural thermal break types: Schöck Isokorb® Type CM for the concrete balconies and roof awning structure, and Isokorb® Type CSE along the slab edge opposite the neighboring building.
+Candela Lofts installed 350 linear ft (107 m) of two Schöck Isokorb®structural thermal break types: one for concrete balconies and roof awning structures, and one for the slab edge connections that are opposite the neighboring building.

 The thermal breaks consist of a graphite-enhanced expanded polystyrene module with stainless steel rebar running through the insulation for tension and shear resistance.
 These bars tie into the rebar of the interior floor slab and the exterior balcony slab prior to pouring the concrete.

-According to Schöck, structural thermal breaks reduce heat loss at balcony penetrations by up to 90 percent at the penetration and up to 14% for a building overall.
+According to Schöck, structural thermal breaks reduce heat loss at balcony penetrations by up to 90 percent at the penetration.

 Thermal breaks insulate inaccessible ‘party’ wall